-Southern New Jersey and the Philadelphia region mean so much more to Wolf Commercial Real Estate (WCRE) than a place to do business.
+Southern New Jersey (South Jersey) and the Philadelphia region mean so much more to Wolf Commercial Real Estate (WCRE) than a place to do business.
 It’s our home and our community.
 Our roots are here, and we are passionately committed to the health, well-being, and success of the people here.
 That is why WCRE dedicates a portion of the proceeds from each transaction to a local charity, and encourages our staff to volunteer and support charitable causes.
-Currently we support the Alzheimer’s Association Delaware Valley, CARES Institute at Rowan University, the American Cancer Society, the YMCA of Burlington & Camden Counties, Samaritan Healthcare & Hospice and the Jewish Federation of Southern New Jersey.
+Currently, The WCRE foundation supports the Alzheimer’s Association Delaware Valley, CARES Institute at Rowan University, the American Cancer Society, the YMCA of Burlington & Camden Counties, Samaritan Healthcare & Hospice and the Jewish Federation of Southern New Jersey.
 We also offer our clients the option to designate the charitable portion of their transaction to a charity of their choice.

 The Alzheimer’s Association